Blind Graph Matching Using Graph Signals: Numerical Results

 We examine the blind matching of two subgraphs independently sampled from the \emph{HighSchool} network, as shown in Fig. \ref{fig_HighSchool}.
 The simulation parameters can be found in Section \ref{sec5_a}.
 The error-free baseline in \eqref{eq05} achieves a node-matching accuracy of approximately $62\%$.
 Meanwhile, our proposed blind method achieves comparable accuracy to this ideal baseline when $M\geq 10^5$.

 Moreover, we study blind graph matching of two \emph{symmetric} subgraphs sampled from the \emph{Facebook} network in Fig. \ref{fig_Facebook}.
 Since the computational cost of the graph inference solver increases significantly when $n$ exceeds several hundred, we only present the error-free baseline in Fig. \ref{fig_Facebook}.
-By brute-forcefully examining the symmetry of the graph using Lemma \ref{lemma1}, we find that $45$ out of $348$ nodes are symmetric, making the matching problem not identifiable.
-Here, we apply our algorithm to the sampled graphs $\mathcal{G}_1$ and $\mathcal{G}_2$ with all the $348$ nodes and evaluate the faction of correct matching for the $303$ asymmetric nodes.
+By examining the symmetry using the method in Remark \ref{remark1}, we find that $45$ out of $348$ nodes are symmetric subject to single swaps, making the matching problem not identifiable.
+Here, we apply our algorithm to the sampled graphs $\mathcal{G}_1$ and $\mathcal{G}_2$ with all the $348$ nodes and evaluate the faction of correct matching for the remaining $303$ nodes.
 While our algorithm and analysis are primarily designed for matching asymmetric graphs, we can identify over $30\%$ of the nodes over the symmetric graphs.

 We note that even with known graph topology, identifying all the symmetric nodes in a graph $\mathcal{G}$ is computationally expensive, as it involves finding all permutations $\Pv\in\mathcal{S}_n$ that satisfy $\text{dis}_{\mathcal{G}\to\mathcal{G}}(\Pv)=0$.
 For blind graph matching, the identification of symmetric structures with unknown graph topology becomes even more challenging.
 We envision that the analysis in Section \ref{sec4} provides a heuristic for approximately determining symmetric nodes of underlying graphs.
 Specifically, we expect that $c_j\geq \ell_j$ holds with high probability for any asymmetric node $j\in [n]$ in \eqref{eq23}--\eqref{eq23b} with a large $K$.
 In contrast, when node $j$ is symmetric, the value of $c_j$ is likely to be close to $\ell_j$.
 Inspired by this, we can approximately identify the symmetric nodes by estimating $c_j$ and $\ell_j$ with the unavailable true eigenvectors $\Vv_k^{(i)}$ replaced by its estimate $\Uv_k^{(i)}$.
 However, we acknowledge that this problem requires further research.